ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [RegexMatch] instance is not that detailed described.
 So we created some conditional [echo()] statements inside the body of our [toUpper()] [proc] to show us the structure of the parameters.
-When we compile our program with the [-d:debugThis]{.term}
-option, and run it, we get this output:
+When we compile our program with the [-d:debugThis] option, and run it, we get this output: